tytydraco/yessleep/out/Our_town_has_an_old_phone_booth_that_lets_you_call_anyone.md

 “… *Serious as a heart attack.*”

 “Haha, it is, Victor, it’s her!
-Y’know dad still says that around the house.
-We miss you.”
+Y’know dad still says that around the house, ‘serious as a heart attack’… Aw, we miss you, Gramma.”

 “… I *miss you too, dear.
 Is Victor there?
 Bring him here.
 There is something that I must tell my grandchildren.
 I wish I had known to tell you this before*… *oh, but at least it didn't hurt*... *not too much… not too much…”*